Neophyliam/learning-fortran/learn-fortran.md

 ```

 Whenever a pointer appears in a Fortran expression where a value is
-expected, the value of the target is used instaed of the pointer itself.
+expected, the value of the target is used instead of the pointer itself.
 ```fortran
 p2 = p1  ! both sides expect a variable
 ! is exactly same as